shawnz42/pandas4sqler/README.md

-# pandas4sqler
+# introduce
-a guide of pandas for sql user
+a guide of pandas for sql user, use sakila database for example.

-写给惯用sql数据分析师的pandas介绍
+# how to run

-用mysql的sakila作为例子，这个库是mysql的示例数据库，介绍了一些sql和对应功能的pandas用法，
+- virtualenv venv

-1. sql 非常精炼 功能强大
+- source venv/bin/activate
-2. pandas 功能更加强大，在内存速度更快（内存要大）
+- pip install -r requirements.txt
-3. jupyter－notebook 交互式的环境 适合探索和迭代
+- jupyter-notebook

-* 如果.ipynb无法加载 可以看.md文件 *
+- open pandas4sql.ipynb